Melbourne Metro 2: building another river crossing that would deliver much more than twice the capacity of mega roads.

 What is it?

-Melbourne Metro 2 is the logical addition to Melbourne’s 21st century rail network (See Map – purple line).
+Melbourne Metro 2 is the logical addition to Melbourne’s 21st century rail network (See Map – dotted orange line).
 MM2 involves building a tunnel between Newport and Clifton Hill via Fishermans Bend, Southern Cross, Flagstaff, Parkville and Fitzroy.

 A metro-style train line can carry up to 40,000 people per hour per track with 2-minute services, or 21,000 per hour for 5-minute services.
 This performs significantly better than a freeway which can only carry 2,000 cars per lane, with a maximum capacity of a 10-lane freeway in one direction of 10,000 cars per hour, and with mostly only one occupant.
 The West Gate Tunnel Project (WGT) will be 6 lanes, designed to a maximum capacity in the peak of only 6,000 cars each way - a fraction of what a train line could carry.